zopefoundation/developer_docs/source/cvs.rst

    This document is only of importance if you are interested for checking out older Zope 2 versions (before Zope 2.8).
-The current codebase is now maintained in our Subversion repository
+The current codebase is now maintained in the Subversion repository (see :ref:`read-only-subversion-checkout`).

 Anyone can track Zope changes with a read-only checkout of the sources - here are instructions for hooking it up.